ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/upper-grist-mill.md

 The deeds seem to indicate that what is presently Valley Road near the old mill site and the upper bridge, was called "Mechanic's Road".
 Similarly, what is presently Lounsbery Road (and possibly including what is presently White Church Road) was called "Hoffman Road".

-[Benjamin F. Hoffman](https://www.findagrave.com/memorial/162158885/benjamin-f-hoffman) (? to 28 Feb 1866) was married to [Susan Maria (Snow) Cantine Hoffman](https://www.findagrave.com/memorial/170183129/susan_m_hoffman) (09 Oct 1819 to 18 Sep 1898) whose first husband was [Charles Cantine Jr.](https://www.findagrave.com/memorial/65298768/charles_cantine) (08 May 1814 to 23 Aug 1845) the son of [Charles Cantine](https://www.findagrave.com/memorial/65298470/charles_cantine) (23 Sep 1771 to 20 Dec 1831).
+[Benjamin F. Hoffman](https://www.findagrave.com/memorial/162158885/benjamin-f-hoffman) (? to 28 Feb 1866) married [Susan Maria (Snow) Cantine Hoffman](https://www.findagrave.com/memorial/170183129/susan_m_hoffman) (09 Oct 1819 to 18 Sep 1898) whose first husband was [Charles Cantine Jr.](https://www.findagrave.com/memorial/65298768/charles_cantine) (08 May 1814 to 23 Aug 1845) the son of [Charles Cantine](https://www.findagrave.com/memorial/65298470/charles_cantine) (23 Sep 1771 to 20 Dec 1831).

 <figure>

-> The HOFFMAN TAVERN is mentioned in a n article about early Brooktondale by Cantine Lounsbery.
+> The HOFFMAN TAVERN is mentioned in an article about early Brooktondale by Cantine Lounsbery.
 He said that Benjamin Hoffman had a log tavern, near where now stands the Honor Roll on White Church Road, before Peter Lounsbery built his house in 1820.

 <figcaption>
 <cite>